Document

 When it comes to savings, each individual has their own preferences.
 The savings instrument a person chooses may vary depending on the amount one can afford to save, the time horizon, the purpose of saving, and more.

-Fixed deposit (FD) accounts have been a popular choice for saving money since it is not dependent on market variations and has a constant interest rate guaranteed at the time of maturity.
+Fixed deposit (FD) accounts have been a popular choice for saving money because they are not dependent on market variations and have a constant interest rate guaranteed at the time of maturity.

 Interest Rate